Program of Studies

 In addition to the above requirements, freshmen maybe required to complete one course in Skills, which includes PHYSICAL EDUCATION (unless excused by a doctor), HEALTH EDUCATION, and STUDY SKILLS.
 Honors students enrolled in two math courses may be waived from this requirement.
 Seniors enrolled in courses requiring Senior Projects must successfully complete the Senior Project to graduate.

-To open program of studies booklet, click here, or use the PDF reader below.
+To download program of studies booklet, click here.